lyteword/mhenry-commentary/volume-1/01-genesis/README.md

-**An exposition, with practical observations, of the first book of moses, called**
+**An exposition, with practical observations, of the first book of Moses, called**

 # Genesis